 The Fast-track Approvals Amendment Act 2025 amends the Fast-track Approvals Act 2024.
 It brings a range of process and timing changes, including changes to consultation and timeframes and providing for Government Policy Statements and Ministerial directions.

 Expert panels are independent decision-making bodies set up for each Fast-track project.
-The panel convener appoints a panel of up to four members for each project, including a person nominated by the relevant local authorities.
+The panel convener appoints a panel for each project, including a person nominated by the relevant local authorities.

 Panels can hold hearings, prepare or commission reports, request advice and identify the appropriate people to invite comments from.